Messias-Dev/spring-oauth/README.md

-# Spring Oauth
+# Spring OAuth

 [Read Article](https://article)

-This is an implementation of authorization server and resourcer server with oauth protocol and JWE standard in Spring Boot 3.
+This is an implementation of authorization server and resourcer server with OAuth protocol and JWE standard in Spring Boot 3.
 The intention is to show a simple implementation changing at least the default Spring Framework settings.

 [Spring Security Documentation](https://docs.spring.io/spring-security/reference/servlet/getting-started.html)